Thank you for your interest in Center for English Discussion Class.

 Teach English Discussion to First-Year Students

 Instructors teach 14 lessons per week throughout each 14-week semester.
-Each lesson is 90 minutes.
+Each lesson is 100 minutes.
 Typically, instructors will be scheduled to teach two or three lessons per day.
-Instructors are expected to devote two 90-minute class periods a week to office hours and one class period a week for Faculty Development sessions with Program Managers and peers, in addition to preparing daily lesson plans.
+Instructors are expected to devote 60-minute a week to office hours and one class period a week for Faculty Development sessions with Program Managers and peers, in addition to preparing daily lesson plans.

-Rikkyo University offers make-up English Discussion courses for two weeks after each regular semester in August and February.
-Similar to the Regular Semester, each Repeating Course lesson is scheduled for 90 minutes.
-Three lessons are offered per day, five consecutive days per week (Monday to Friday, 8:50 to 17:00).
-English Instructors teach a maximum of 15 Repeating Course lesson per week.
+Rikkyo University offers make-up English Discussion courses for one to two weeks after each regular semester in August and February.
+Similar to the Regular Semester, each Repeating Course lesson is scheduled for 100 minutes.
+Two or three lessons are offered per day, five consecutive days per week (Monday to Friday, 8:40-16:50).
+English Instructors teach a maximum of 14 Repeating Course lesson per week.

 Q1: How can I find accommodation in Tokyo?

-A1: You are expected to conduct the search for housing on your own.
+A1: You are expected to conduct the search for accommodation on your own.

 Q2: I am applying from overseas.
 How can I get a working visa for Japan?